lewis-od/Quantum-Optics/README.md

 # Quantum Optics

-Python code with the ultimate goal of classifying quantum states of light using a neural network
+Python code with the ultimate goal of classifying quantum states of light using a neural network.

-The `quoptics` module contains useful code for producing various states (e.g. coherent states, squeezed states, etc).
-It also has matrix representations of various operators.
+The `quoptics` module contains helper functions for creating some more exotic states, i.e. cat states, using [QuTiP](http://qutip.org).
-The vectors it produces are in the Fock basis, so the nth component of the vector is the coefficient of |n>, or equivalently `psi[n] = <n|psi>`
+The [legacy](legacy/quoptics) folder contains code that was written before I discovered QuTiP, that is all already implemented in QuTiP.

-Run `python data/gen_data.py` to generate training/test/validation data for the network.
+Running `python data/gen_data.py` will generate training/test/validation data for the network in the `data` folder.
 The data is produced as an array of states and an array of labels, such that `states[n]` is labelled by `label[n]`.
 The labels are integers labelling which type the state is according to:

 | Label  | State Type |
 | ------ | ---------- |